nylander/Easy_webshare_on_UPPMAX/README.md

 ### 2. Create a folder to share

-Files to be shared from UPPMAX need to be in a special place in order for the webserver to see them.
+Files to be shared from UPPMAX need to be in a special place in order for the web server to see them.
 This means that we need to put files from our INBOX to a folder inside a `webexport` folder.
 In this example, we wish the shared folder to be named `seqs`, and this folder need to be inside the `/proj/b123456/webexport` folder.
 If you don't already have the `webexport` folder, you may create it first,